 Zakat is one of the Five Pillars of Islam in addition to faith (Shahada), prayer (Salat), fasting (Sawm) and pilgrimage (Hajj).
-The Five Pillars are considered the fundamental beliefs and practices of the Islamic Faith and should influence a Muslim’s everyday obligations.
-A Muslim who lives their life according to the Five Pillars is considered to be living the best life possible, responsible to their faith and good to their community.
+The Five Pillars are considered the fundamental beliefs and practices of the Islamic faith and should influence a Muslim’s everyday obligations.
+A Muslim who lives their life according to the Five Pillars is considered to be living the best life possible, responsible for their faith and good to their community.

 Zakat, or charity, is defined as the purification of held wealth.
 Zakat is a donation which is made once a year when certain conditions are met and held for a full Islamic year.
 Your Zakat donation is distributed by Orphans in Need to those who are most vulnerable, including impoverished children living in famine, families living in conflict and anyone less fortunate.

 Who is Eligible to Pay Zakat?

 There is a range of rules associated with paying Zakat, particularly related to who is obligated to make a Zakat payment each year.
 The majority of these rules are outlined in the Holy Qur’an, which defines those who are qualified to pay Zakat as: